planetfederal/qgis-suite-plugin/doc/source/actions.rst

 - PostGIS connection item

 	- :guilabel:`Edit...`.
 Edits the connection parameters of this PostGIS connection.
 This also alters the definition of the connection in the general list of PostGIS connections kept by QGIS, not just for the OpenGeo Explorer.
-As in the case of adding a new conenction, you can also edit it using the :guilabel:`Add PostGIS layers` QGIS command, but the Explorer tree will not be automatically updated.
+As in the case of adding a new connection, you can also edit it using the :guilabel:`Add PostGIS layers` QGIS command, but the Explorer tree will not be automatically updated.
 Refreshing the connection or the :guilabel:`PostGIS connections` item is needed to update the tree.

+		When a connection is edited using the OpenGeo explorer, user name and password are stored, even if when defining it originally using the QGIS interface this option was disabled.
+Use the QGUI UI instead if you want to edit the connection but not store the password.
+You will need to enter it each time you start the Explorer or refresh the PostGIS branch in the Explorer tree, to connect to the database.

 	- :guilabel:`New schema`.
 Creates a new schema.
 You will be prompted to enter the name for the new schema in an input box.